Finding Lifes Meaning Can Keep Us Healthy As We Age - UrduPoint

 A new study finds a correlation between a sense of meaning and physical and mental well-being as we grow older

-Islamabad (UrduPoint / Pakistan Point News / Online - 23rd December, 2019) A new study finds a correlation between a sense of meaning and physical and mental well-being as we grow older.The older people get, the more their lives might change.
+Islamabad (UrduPoint / Pakistan Point News / Online - 24th December, 2019) A new study finds a correlation between a sense of meaning and physical and mental well-being as we grow older.Share on PinterestFinding meaning in one's life can help people stay healthy in later years.The older people get, the more their lives might change.

 For example, their friends and relatives may reach the ends of their lives, and people's careers may begin to wind down.According to a new study paper appearing in the Journal of Clinical Psychiatry, crossing this threshold reawakens people's need to find meaning in life.The study, which researchers at the University of California San Diego school of Medicine conducted, finds a link between having a sense of meaning and positive physical, mental, and cognitive functioning."Those with meaning in life are happier and healthier than those without it," says senior study author Dilip V.